Blourvim/boo/readme.md

 # Boo! 👻

-A spooky TCP quine(ish) that prints its own source code kind of (and ASCII skull) when visited.
+A spooky TCP [quine](https://en.wikipedia.org/wiki/Quine_(computing))ish that prints its own source code kind of (and ASCII ghost) when visited.

 It is not very polished but a fun midnight project regardless

+This is also a [polyglot](https://en.wikipedia.org/wiki/Polyglot_(computing))

 ## Usage